Innmind/rest-server/README.md

     require '/path/to/resources/mapping.php'
 );

-$services['routes']; // provides all the routes available for the deinfitions you provided
+$services['routes']; // provides all the routes available for the definitions you provided

 // action controllers
 $services['controller']['create'];